 The Faculty of Medicine and Dentistry offers a four-year program leading to the degree of Doctor of Medicine.
-Although applicants differ in terms of academic talents and interests, common factors exist relating to the admissions procedure that those contemplating application should be familiar with.
-Because the number of applicants greatly exceeds the number of places available, a careful selection process is carried out as described below.
+As the number of applicants greatly exceeds the number of positions available in the program, a careful selection process is carried out, as described below.

-Applicants should be aware of the total length of time required to obtain a medical degree and following this a licence to practise-the usual time is a minimum of two years of pre-medical (normally four years pre-medical); four years of medical studies, at which point the MD degree is awarded; and then a minimum of two years of internship before licensure in Alberta.
+Applicants should be aware of the total length of time required to obtain a medical degree and following this a licence to practice.
+The usual time is normally three or four years to complete a baccalaureate degree; four years of medical studies, at which point the MD degree is awarded; and then a minimum of two years of residency before full licensure in Alberta.